sebscholl/knowledge-git-sync/athenaeum/career/amazon/behavorial-interview-stories/Helping Lesley be More Confident in her Role without being Technical.md

 - Explained to her to:
 	- There are some fundamentals I believe she'd enjoy learning
 	- A great exercise we could complete together is translating technical features into business value
 - No one expected her to become technical!
 That's why I'm around.
 	- She felt this was a great idea and took me up on the offer

 **Result**
 - Within a few sessions, I was able to help her get a conceptual understanding of our product
 	- In no means an architect, though could articulate the *how, what,* and *why* of a BaaS
-- Went feature by feature and come up with business value messaging that she felt confident in delivering
+- Went feature by feature and came up with business value messaging that she felt confident in delivering
 	- As hoped, this led to:
 		- Significantly better discovery calls
 		- Less reliance on me in conversations